 This recipe for Asian couscous with salmon combines just a few simple ingredients to make a quick, 15 minute dinner recipe that’s delicious and super healthy.

 I love couscous because it cooks so quickly.
 Or more accurately quickly absorbs boiling water and is ready to meat.
 Eight minutes and you’re done.

 Not sure that can be beat by any other competitor in the grain/starchy food group.

-So if you can quickly chop and stir and pan fry the rest of the ingredients you could have dinner on the table within minutes I tell you, minutes.
+So if you can quickly chop and stir and pan fry the rest of the ingredients you could have this Asian Couscous with Salmon dish on the table within minutes I tell you, minutes.

 It’s all about timing and multitasking.

 I’m not one of those cooks who cleans as I go along, and take my time to slowly do one thing at a time.

 If I’m hungry I’m in fast forward mode.
 My movements are swift, and sleek.
 I’ve got all the burners on and might even be putting on a bit of a STOMP routine with spoons clanging, veggies chopping, lids clattering, steam hissing; you get the picture.
 Yep that’s what you’ll find in my kitchen.
 More of disorganized chaos than anything else, but somehow it works for me and I can get everything done and put out delicious meals in no time.
 You just probably don’t want to be the one on cleaning duty after I’m done with the kitchen!

 So when I’m making couscous I know dinner will be ready almost instantly.